mitul707/GitHub-Search-using-Angular/README.md

 ## Build

-Open cmd and get to the application folder. (i.e. GitHub-Search-using-Angular) and Run 'npm install' to install all the dependency from package.json.
+Open cmd and get to the application folder. (i.e. GitHub-Search-using-Angular-master) and Run 'npm install' to install all the dependency from package.json.